D.R. Horton Inc. (DHI): A Technical Analysis

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at DHI starting from Allen Barbara K, who sale 1,748 shares at the price of $96.77 back on Jan 27.
-After this action, Allen Barbara K now owns 5,650 shares of D.R.
-Horton Inc., valued at $169,154 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at DHI starting from Odom Aron M., who sale 1,000 shares at the price of $96.16 back on Mar 09.
+After this action, Odom Aron M. now owns 3,083 shares of D.R.
+Horton Inc., valued at $96,161 using the latest closing price.

 Stock Fundamentals for DHI